splunk/public-o11y-docs/rum/rum-rules.rst

 Default rules
 ===========================

-RUM has the following default rules:

-You can deactivate any of the rules.
+RUM has several default rules that you can find in the :guilabel:`RUM URL grouping` tab under :guilabel:`Data Management`.
+There are some situations when you might want to deactivate a default rule.
+For example...

 Use cases